-XXXV.
+XXXVI.
 STORAGE TANK SYSTEMS

-Registration, construction, installation, operation, maintenance, repair, closure, and disposal of storage tank systems that store regulated substances shall be in accordance with applicable requirements of Chapters 62-761 and 62-762, F.A.C., in order to minimize the occurrence and environmental risks of releases and discharges.
+Registration, construction, installation, operation, maintenance, repair, closure, and disposal of storage tank systems within a Certified Site that store regulated substances shall be in accordance with Chapters 62-761 and 62-762, F.A.C., in order to minimize the occurrence and environmental risks of releases and discharges.
 Mineral acid storage tank systems are subject to Rule 62-762.891, F.A.C.

 A. Incident Notification Requirements

-Notification of any condition or situation indicating that a release or discharge may have occurred from a storage tank system or system component shall be made to the County in writing or electronic format on Form 62-761.900(6), Incident Notification Form (INF), within 72 hours of discovery or before the close of the County’s next business day.
+Notification of any condition or situation indicating that a release or discharge may have occurred from a storage tank system or system component shall be made to the County in writing or electronic format on Form 62-761.900(6), F.A.C., Incident Notification Form (INF), within 72 hours of discovery or before the close of the County’s next business day.

 B. Discharge Reporting Requirements

-Notification of the discovery of a discharge of a regulated substance shall be made to the county in writing or electronic format on Form 62-761.900(1), Discharge Report Form (DRF) within 24 hours of the discovery or before the close of the County’s next business day, unless the discovery is a non-petroleum, de minimis discharge referenced in Rule 62-780.550, F.A.C., or a petroleum or petroleum product de minimis discharge referenced in Rule 62-780.580(1), F.A.C.
+Notification of the discovery of a discharge of a regulated substance shall be made to the county in writing or electronic format on Form 62-761.900(1), F.A.C., Discharge Report Form (DRF) within 24 hours of the discovery or before the close of the County’s next business day, unless the discovery is a non-petroleum, de minimis discharge referenced in Rule 62-780.550, F.A.C., or a petroleum or petroleum product de minimis discharge referenced in Rule 62-780.580(1), F.A.C.
 A de minimis discharge is exempt from the notification requirements as long as discharge is removed and properly treated or properly disposed, or otherwise remediated pursuant to the applicable provisions of Chapter 62-780, F.A.C.

 C. Discharge Cleanup

-If a discharge of a regulated substance occurs at a certified facility, actions shall be taken immediately to contain, remove, and abate the discharge under all applicable Department rules.
+If a discharge of a regulated substance occurs at a Certified Facility, actions shall be taken immediately to contain, remove, and abate the discharge under all applicable Department rules.
 The Licensee is advised that other federal, state, or local requirements may apply to these activities.
 If the contamination present is subject to the provisions of Chapter 62-780, F.A.C., corrective action, including free product recovery, shall be performed in accordance with that Chapter.

 D. Out of Service and Closure Requirements